-On Friday 19 October in Swansea, Wales Netball Vice-President Wendy Pressdee was formally awarded a British Empire Medal (BEM) for services to netball.
-She was originally named in the Queen’s Birthday Honours List ealier in the year and received congratulations from across the Wales Netball community and beyond.
+On Friday 19 October in Swansea, Welsh Netball Vice-President Wendy Pressdee was formally awarded a British Empire Medal (BEM) for services to netball.
+She was originally named in the Queen’s Birthday Honours List ealier in the year and received congratulations from across the Welsh netball community and beyond.

 Latterly, netball players young and old in Wales will recognise Wendy from her role as an official at Celtic Dragons Superleague games and National Competitions.
 Although she calls Gower home, Wendy travels the length and breadth of Wales to help make competitions and tournaments possible, giving hundreds of hours of service to the game every year.